NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 - Self driving cars
 - A program that prints the next 20 leap years
 - A program that categorizes emails into spam and non-spam
-- Predicting where galaxies might be located
+- A program predicting where galaxies might be located

 *** =hint
 Take a look at the options.
 Which task requires explicitly programming the computer?